-I’m going to be testing it for compatibility with a few different cartridges using various types of THC and CBD vape oil.
+I’m going to be testing it for compatibility with various delta 8 carts and a few I filled myself with CBD e-liquid.
 I will not be doing any drop tests with it, but it seems like it would be able to handle a decent amount of abuse.
 Let’s find out how the PCKT performs.

 Colors: Charcoal grey, pacific blue, midnight black, crimson red, rustic brown, avalanche white, royal purple

 The PCKT One Plus feels like a very well machined vape.
 It is solid and robust.
 The device has a brushed matte steel finish with an engraving of the PCKT logo, and a simple rectangular shape with rounded edges.